MarcoPellegriniCNR/Coherent-Voting-Network-for-PRC-prognosis/README.md

 The file name reports the year gap.

-Files for the methylation data (of size roughly 200MB, 300MB and 600MB) can be obtained upon request to the author.
+Files for the methylation data used to obtain the 7th fingerprint (of size roughly 200MB, 300MB and 600MB) can be obtained upon request to the author.